Meshullam of Volterra

 Meshullam ben Menahem of Volterra (Hebrew: משולם בן מנחם; d.
 1508), also known as Meshullam da Volterra, was an Italian Jewish businessman who traveled to the Holy Land and surrounding Jewish communities.
 His works provide concise and important details about the nature and conditions of Ottoman Jewry.

+Early life

+Meshullam of Volterra was born in the mid-15th century in Volterra, Italy.
+His father, Menahem ben Aaron, was a wealthy fancier who in 1460 was worth 100,000 ducats.
+In his early years Meshullam gained notable wealth by trading precious stones.
+According to Abraham Portaleone, Meshullam wrote a book on jewelry.

+He later took over his father's successful loan-bank in Florence, where he became friendly with Lorenzo de Medici, to whom he once sent a gift of game.
+During this time, Meshullam began to develop an interest in Jewish literature and philosophy, which inspired him to visit the Holy Land.